WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-   This will have severe performance impact on the web interface, and will break features depending on regullar trigger (for example commiting pending changes, digest notifications, or backups).
+   This will have severe performance impact on the web interface, and will break features depending on regular trigger (for example committing pending changes, digest notifications, or backups).

 For development, you might want to use eager configuration, which does process